Jagapathi-Vallapuri/Music-Player/README.md

 - If Redis connects successfully, Jamendo responses are cached.
 - If Redis is unreachable, cache gracefully disables; the app still functions (with direct API calls).
  - Playback is proxied through the backend to bypass Jamendo storage CORS.
 The API exposes `/api/music/stream?src=<jamendo-audio-url>` with Range support.
+ - Email: In production on most PaaS hosts, prefer SendGrid’s Web API with a Verified Sender or Domain.
+SMTP often times out due to blocked ports.

 ### Install & Run
 Backend (port 5000):